-The server comes with an Advanced System Management Processor on the system board.
-This processor, in conjunction with the systems-management software that is provided with the server, enables you to manage the functions of the server locally and remotely.
-The Advanced System Management Processor also provides system monitoring, event recording, and dial-out alert capability.
+The server comes with an Advanced System Management (ASM) processor on the system board.
+This processor, in conjunction with the system-management software that is provided with the server, enables you to manage the functions of the server locally and remotely.
+The ASM processor also provides system monitoring, event recording, and dial-out alert capability.

-Note: The Advanced System Management Processor is sometimes referred to as the service processor.
+Note: The ASM processor is sometimes referred to as the service processor.